Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 “Every woman of my age had a Lilly Ledbetter story,” she said.
 “And so we knew that the notion that a woman who is in a nontraditional job is going to complain the first time she thinks she is being discriminated against — the one thing she doesn’t want to do is rock the boat, to become known as a complainer.”

-She called upon Congress to take action, and once Democrats were in control, it did.
-President Barack Obama signed the law relaxing the deadlines for filing suits.
+She called upon Congress to take action, and it did.
+President Barack Obama signed the law relaxing the deadlines for filing lawsuits.

-If the law is often complex, her view of equality was simple, she once said.
+If the law is often complex, her view of equality is simple, she once said.

-"It has always been that girls should have the same opportunity to dream, to aspire and achieve - to do whatever their God-given talents enable them to do - as boys," Justice Ginsburg said in a 2015 conversation at the American Constitution Society.
-"There should be no place where there isn't a welcome mat for women. . . .
-That's what it's all about: Women and men, working together, should help make the society a better place than it is now."
+“It has always been that girls should have the same opportunity to dream, to aspire and achieve — to do whatever their God-given talents enable them to do — as boys,” Ginsburg said in a 2015 conversation at the American Constitution Society.
+“There should be no place where there isn’t a welcome mat for women. ...
+That’s what it’s all about: Women and men, working together, should help make the society a better place than it is now.”

-As a schoolgirl, Justice Ginsburg - known to friends as "Kiki" - was smart, popular and competitive, both a bookworm and a baton twirler.
-But her early life was also shadowed by tragedy.
-Her older sister, Marilyn, died of meningitis at age 8, leaving Justice Ginsburg to be raised as an only child.
-She later said she grew up "with the smell of death."
+As a schoolgirl, Ginsburg — known to friends as “Kiki” — was smart, popular and competitive, both a bookworm and a baton twirler.
+But her early life also was shadowed by tragedy.
+Her older sister, Marilyn, died of meningitis at age 8, leaving Ginsburg to be raised as an only child.
+She later said she grew up “with the smell of death.”

 Celia Bader was determined that her daughter would have a different path.
 She stored away money given by her husband for personal expenses to establish a college tuition fund.

-Justice Ginsburg, like her uncle, attended Cornell, where on a blind date she met her future husband, Martin Ginsburg, a confident, fun-loving fraternity member and a standout on the university's golf team.
+Ginsburg, like her uncle, attended Cornell, where, on a blind date, she met her future husband, Martin Ginsburg, a confident, fun-loving fraternity member and a standout on the university’s golf team.
 She later said he was the first boy she ever dated who cared about what was in her head.

 After graduation, Martin Ginsburg enrolled at Harvard Law School while Ruth completed her senior year, graduating first in her class in 1954.